vishal-thenge/fossa-scripts/IgnoreRules/README.md

 Upon successful execution, the script will print:
 ```
 Created IgnoreRules_licensing.csv successfully.
-.
 ```

-And the `IgnoreRules.csv` file will be created in the same directory as the script.
+And the ` IgnoreRules_licensing.csv` file will be created in the same directory as the script.
+For vulnerability Ignore rules; the file will be named as  IgnoreRules_vulnerability.csv.

 ## Notes